Cloudxtreme/GhostMailWeb/readme.md

 GhostMail is a client-to-client encrypted communications platform.

-This is the official web client source code for GhostMail's encrypted email, chat & storage service.
+This is the official web client source code for GhostMail's encrypted email, chat & storage services.

 Website: https://www.ghostmail.com